Best AI Sales Agents for B2B SaaS in 2026: Honest Comparison

 Best for.
 Companies already paying for Intercom that want to turn on AI deflection without adding another vendor.

 Positioning.
 Conversational marketing and sales AI for B2B, with strong ABM features.
 Salesloft acquired Drift in 2024 and the product line is now part of their revenue platform.
+It's the most mature enterprise B2B playbook on this list — and the least appropriate for a founder without an enterprise budget.

 Pricing.
 Enterprise contracts.
 Drift hasn't published self-serve pricing in years.
 Expect $30k+ annual commits in practice, often more, depending on volume and seats.